Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 It feels stressful.

-And before we go any further: you’re not failing your dog.
+Before we go any further: you’re not failing your dog.

-You’re paying attention — and you’re noticing that something isn’t quite right.
+You’re noticing something isn’t quite right.

 That matters.

-If you’ve ever felt like you’re trying harder than most — and still second-guessing yourself — you’re in the right place.
+If you’ve felt like you’re trying harder than most — and still second-guessing yourself — you’re in the right place.

 Feeding struggles are often a sign that something deeper needs support —

-not that you chose the wrong bag of food.
+not that you chose the wrong bag.

 You won’t find: